 - Ask your British friends, both male and female, how they think lad culture impacts university social life. - Remove yourself from situations where you do not feel comfortable.
-Listen to your instincts. - Drink in moderation if you choose to drink.
-CASE at UW-Eau Claire offers advice how to drink in moderation. - Be careful accepting drinks from people that you don't know.
+Listen to your instincts. - Drink in moderation if you choose to drink. - Be careful accepting drinks from people that you don't know.
 In particular, watch your drink when you are out at bars or clubs.